Protocol Actors

 Liquidity Provider

-Liquidity Providers (LPs) add capital to the Pools to be used to fund Loans.
-LPs are passive investors that want to earn yield on their capital by allowing the Pool Delegate to underwrite Borrowers and earn interest.
+Liquidity Providers (LPs) add capital to the Pools to be used to fund strategies.
+LPs are lenders that want to earn yield on their capital by allowing Maple Direct to underwrite strategies and earn interest.
 LPs earn interest by holding ERC-4626 compliant LP tokens representing their share in the pool, which appreciates in value over time as interest is earned.
-LPs can choose which Pool they want to deposit their capital in based on multiple factors, such as the Pool Delegates previous performance, the Borrower verticals, and Pool Delegate management fees that are being charged.
+LPs can choose which Pool they want to deposit their capital in based on multiple factors, such as the historical performance and underlying collateral.

-Borrowers are institutions that want to borrow capital from the Maple protocol.
+The primary Maple strategies are loans for institutions (borrowers) that want to borrow capital from the Maple protocol.
 They do so by negotiating with Pool Delegates and deploying a Loan on-chain.
 After agreeing on terms, a Pool Delegate can fund the Loan with funds available in their Pool.
-Following funding, Borrowers can draw down on these funds to commence the Loan term.

 Governor